martaannap/dog-rescue-pattern-library/README.md

   primary: |
     The primary typeface is a clear and legible sans-serif font.

-    Use the primary typeface for body copy.
+    Use the primary typeface for titles, subtitles, buttons and emphasis.
   secondary: |
-    The secondary typeface is a compressed sans-serif.
+    The secondary typeface is a clean and legible compressed sans-serif.

-    The secondary typeface should be used for titles, subtitles, buttons and emphasis.
+    Use the secondary typeface for body copy.
 colors:
   primary: |
-    The primary color is a dark green used to represent a calm trusting and loyal feeling.
-It is used for body copy and buttons
+    The primary color is a vibrant green used to represent a happy yet calm trusting and loyal feeling.
+It is used for headings, buttons, masthead and footer.
   secondary: |
-    The secondary colors are light green and white.
-Use it for titles and buttons.
+    The secondary colors are dark green white and pink.
+Use the dark green for titles and for accent purposes.
+Use white for any type that is over the primary green.
+Pink is only to be used as link.
 ---

 Support Loyal Rescue.
 Adopt don't shop!